The Virtual Currency Regulation Review: Belgium

-- Virtual currencies schemes with bidirectional flow: these are virtual currencies that users can buy and sell according to an exchange rate with fiat currency, and that can be used to purchase physical goods and services.
-The most notable example of bidirectional virtual currencies are cryptocurrencies, which form the main subject of this chapter considering their increasing influence and controversy in today's economy.
+Virtual currencies schemes with bidirectional flow: these are virtual currencies that users can buy and sell according to an exchange rate with fiat currency, and that can be used to purchase physical goods and services.
+The most notable example of bidirectional virtual currencies are cryptocurrencies, which form the main subject of this chapter.

 ii Cryptocurrencies and tokens5

-Although Bitcoin6 is still by far the most well-known cryptocurrency with the highest market capitalisation, altcoins have emerged in the past few years, and they are bringing innovation to the first generation Bitcoin protocol.
-Several second (and even third7) generation cryptocurrencies and tokens have emerged over the past few years.
+Although Bitcoin is still by far the most well-known cryptocurrency with the highest market capitalisation, altcoins have emerged in the past few years, and they are bringing innovation to the first-generation Bitcoin protocol.
 One well-known example is Ether, the cryptocurrency for operating the distributed application platform Ethereum, an open-source, blockchain technology-based software platform that runs smart contracts.
-Ether has many uses; it provides software developers with incentives to write smart contracts and compensates them for their attributed resources;8 it can be used for executing smart contracts and for paying for goods and services on the Ethereum network.
-Ethereum, as a platform, is further used to develop other cryptocurrencies and tokens (i.e., ERC20 tokens such as Tron (TRX), Omisego (OMG), Icon (ICX)9) through initial coin offerings (ICOs) (see Section VII).
+Ether has many uses; it provides software developers with incentives to write smart contracts and compensates them for their attributed resources;6 it can be used for executing smart contracts and for paying for goods and services on the Ethereum network.
+Ethereum, as a platform, is further used to develop other cryptocurrencies and tokens (i.e., ERC20 tokens7) through initial coin offerings (ICOs) (see Section VII).